ROCm/MIVisionX/tests/zen_dnn_tests/README.md

 **NOTE:** use `export ZENDNN_LOG_OPTS=ALL:5 ZENDNN_VERBOSE=1` for developer information

-## MNIST F32 Sample
+## MNIST FP32 Sample
 This C++ API example demonstrates how to build the MNIST neural network topology for forward-pass inference.

 ### Some key take-aways include:

-* How tensors are implemented and submitted to primitives.
+* Tensor implementation and submission to primitives.
-* How primitives are created.
+* Primitives creation.
-* How primitives are sequentially submitted to the network, where the output from primitives is passed as input to the next primitive.
-The latter specifies a dependency between the primitive input and output data.
+* Dependency between the primitive input and output data.
-* Specific 'inference-only' configurations.
+* 'Inference-only' configurations.
-* Limiting the number of reorders performed that are detrimental to performance.

 **NOTE:** The example implements the MNIST layers as numbered primitives (for example, conv1, pool1, conv2).